Roasted Orange Pepper SoupSeptember 15, 2017

 In ancient cultures, it was often thought that the liver was the “seat” of your spirit (your consciousness).
 This is definitely a prize position, because it basically states that everything else going on in your body is dictated by the performance of this key organ.

-As a naturopathic physician, I consider myself to be one part of a long lineage of those who have upheld the “nature cure” tradition.
+As a naturopathic physician, I consider myself to be one part of a long lineage of those who have upheld the “nature remedy” tradition.
 As part of this tradition, so much of naturopathic practices were concentrated around what was known as the “emunctory” organs.
 These were organs of elimination, and liver was one of the main ones (along with your kidneys and skin).

 Key Insight: In the past, the idea of “liver stagnation” was considered to be a key determinant in overall health.
 If your liver simply was not performing, it was thought to be the cause of many symptoms and chronic diseases.